chemouna/AlgorithmsCatalog/README.md

 * we may use a greedy algorithm to evaluate the predicate (like in FairWorkLoad problem from topcoder).
 In other problems, evaluating the predicate can come down to anything from a simple math expression to finding a maximum cardinality matching in a bipartite graph.

+* Remember to verify that the lower and upper bounds are not overly constrained: it’s usually better to relax them as long as it doesn’t break the predicate

 #### Common errors